Eric-McKinney/Eric-McKinney/README.md

 I'm open to collaborating.
-I am most familiar with Python and Java, but I'm always looking to learn more.
+I am most familiar with Python, C, and Java, but I'm always looking to learn more.

 [View my resume](./Resume_March2024.pdf)